Frequently Asked Questions

 Yes, you do.

 Penetration testing checks the ability of an attacker to exploit your network and gain access to data.
-DDoS testing attempts to render systems unavailable or specific mitigation systems redundant (IPS/Firewalls etc.).
-DDoS Testing complements Penetration testing.
+DDoS testing attempts to see how mitigation systems and response teams respond to a DDoS attack.
+To evaluate DDoS vulnerabilities RADAR® should be used.